Another Russian

 As to the expression, ‘another Russian’.
 I have no idea of its origins.
 I don’t know if it was peculiar to my family or a common expression among Irish people of my parent’s generation.
 They used it to describe any Irish person who came to their attention.
 So, for example, if they read a newspaper report about a drunken Irishman, or woman, they’d exclaim ‘Oh no, another Russian.’
 Or if, for instance, they heard of the appointment of a US Senator, or an official or indeed anyone with an Irish name, you’d hear them say ‘Another Russian.’
 If anyone does know the origins, I’d be ‘delighted and excited’ to hear it, as they say in Dublin.

-One thought on “Another Russian
+1 thoughts on “Another Russian

 1. I am slightly puzzled because a number of the phrases you cite are quite familiar to me.
 My mother’s family were Irish, though they had been established in the NW of England for I don’t know how many generations and my mother was Lancashire through and through, but I don’t think that has anything to do with it as I was brought up in the SE of England.